 The three Schöma 0-4-0 diesel-hydraulic locos are all under cover and railed along with two of their associated slave units Schöma works 5220 “The Thomas Buck” is currently in working order and will be paired with slave unit 5221.
 Works 5129 runs, but is in need of work on the ancillaries,

 this will pair with slave 5131.
 Works 5130, recently arrived from display at Scott’s Peat Works and is in store until the first two locomotives and slaves are signed off as fully restored, this will be paired with slave 5132.

-Outside the p-way dept, volunteers have also been hard at work laying out the two roads from the shed out towards the moors, positioning the turn-out and constructing the head-shunt that will eventually extend as the main running line.
-The current drive is to complete the right-hand-side line prior to the open days.
+Outside the p-way dept, volunteers have also been hard at work laying out the two roads from the shed out towards the moors, positioning the turn-out and constructing the main running line out towards the moors.

 The inside of the shed has not escaped their attention; the pristine empty space has been put to good use with two roads laid in to accommodate all wheeled stock currently on site.

-- We are now running regular work parties on a Saturday morning and have started to lay track from The Old Peatworks out towards the moors.
+- We are now running regular work parties on Saturday and Wednesday mornings and have started to lay track from The Old Peatworks out towards the moors.

-- We are always looking to welcome new members and volunteers on most Saturday mornings.
+- We are always looking to welcome new members and volunteers.

 - Find out about our progress by following this link – https://peatland.co.uk/category/our-progress/